Diseases & Conditions : Dental and Oral Health

 If your child's baby tooth gets knocked out, apply pressure to the area if there is bleeding.
 Contact your child's dentist as soon as possible.

 If your child's permanent tooth gets knocked out, if possible, locate the tooth and rinse it in cold water.
 Place the tooth back into the socket, or area in the mouth, where it came from and hold it there.
-If this cannot be done, place the tooth in a clean holder with milk, saliva, or water.
+If this can't be done, place the tooth in a clean holder with milk, saliva, or water.
 Take your child to the dentist immediately.
 There is a chance the tooth can be saved if treatment is immediate.

 If your child has a toothache, rinse the mouth with cool water and apply a cool compress to the child's face in the area of the toothache.
 Do not put heat or aspirin on the sore area.
 Make an appointment with your child's dentist as soon as possible.